jingyunlong/Daily-Works/README.md

-# Udacity Data Analyst Nanodegree
+# Daily Works As a Data Analyst